UWE-Ruby/week-21/presentation/one/01_slide.md

 ## Would your implementation change in:

+* overriding Ruby's core functionality
+* a new method on a prominent class
+* a new method on a not so prominent class

+!SLIDE bullets incremental

+## Would your implementation change in:

+* overriding a gem's functionality
+* a new method on a prominent class
+* a new method on a not so prominent class

+!SLIDE bullets incremental

+## Would your implementation change in:

+* one-off script
+* project with few dependencies
+* project with many dependencies

+!SLIDE bullets incremental

+## Would your implementation change in:

-* A command-line tool
+* command-line tool
-* A background application
+* background application
-* A Rails application
+* Rails application
-* A Ruby gem
+* Ruby gem